CPK Insurance

 Car Insurance in South Carolina

 Choosing car insurance in South Carolina means balancing required liability protection with the risks that are unusually common here, from hurricane exposure along the coast to a high rate of uninsured drivers on the road.
-For drivers in Columbia, Charleston, Greenville, Myrtle Beach, and Spartanburg, the right policy can look different depending on commute length, vehicle value, and how much protection you want beyond the state minimums. car insurance in South Carolina is also shaped by a competitive market with 380 active insurers in 2024, so shoppers can compare options rather than settle for the first quote they see.
+For drivers in Columbia, Charleston, Greenville, Myrtle Beach, and Spartanburg, the right policy can look different depending on commute length, vehicle value, and how much protection you want beyond the state minimums.
+Car insurance in South Carolina is also shaped by a competitive market with 380 active insurers in 2024, so shoppers can compare options rather than settle for the first quote they see.
 South Carolina’s premium index sits at 102, which is close to the national average, but local factors like 142,000 crashes in 2023, an uninsured driver rate of 8.1%, and severe storm history can still influence what you pay.
 If you drive daily on I-26, I-95, or busy coastal corridors, understanding coverage choices before you request a quote matters.

 What Car Insurance Covers

-In South Carolina, car insurance coverage usually starts with liability coverage, which helps pay for injuries you cause to others in an auto accident, and the state’s commercial auto minimums are listed at $25,000/$50,000/$25,000 in the data provided.
+In South Carolina, car insurance coverage usually starts with liability coverage, which helps pay for injuries you cause to others in an auto accident, and the state’s commercial auto minimums are listed as split liability limits.
 Beyond that, collision coverage can help with repairs to your own vehicle after a crash, while comprehensive coverage applies to non-collision losses such as theft, severe weather, or other covered events.
 That matters here because the state’s climate risk profile is rated High overall, with Hurricane risk marked Very High and Flooding and Severe Storm both High.
 Uninsured motorist coverage is especially relevant in South Carolina because the uninsured driver rate is 8.1%, so it can help when the other driver does not have enough protection.
 Medical payments coverage can help with medical expenses after a crash, and rental car coverage can help keep you mobile while your vehicle is being repaired.
 Policy details vary by carrier, but deductibles, limits, and endorsements all affect how much protection you actually have.
 In South Carolina, coverage needs can also change by location, since coastal counties face different weather exposure than inland areas like Columbia or Greenville, and that changes how drivers think about comprehensive coverage in South Carolina versus liability-only choices.

 Liability